rezarajan/sdc-path-planning/docs/Model Documentation.md

 The code which addresses each rubric point will be described below:

 #### *1. The car is able to drive at least 4.32 miles without incident.*
 Valid trajectories are generated such that the ego vehicle is able to complete 4.32 miles around the track, without indcident in most cases.
-[Here](https://youtu.be/lzqQZv1BSao) is a link to a video showcasing the vehicle driving for 25 minutes, without collision.
-A snippet is shown below:
+[Here](https://youtu.be/VFb8rHQNdyM) is a link to a video showcasing the vehicle driving for 4.32 miles in five trials, without collision.
+Furthermore, a snippet of the vehicle driving for 25 minutes without collision is shown below:

 ![image2]